jamis/wordsearch/README.md

 * `--font` : the name of a font to use to render the puzzle (defaults to `Helvetica`).
   You can use any PDF font (Helvetica, Times-Roman, Courier) or any TTF font by providing the full path name of the TTF file.
+* `--clue-font` : the name of a font to use to render the clues (defaults to whatever font you've specified for `--font`).
 * `--seed` : the number used to seed the random number generator.
 By providing the same seed, you can (re)generate the same puzzle.
 This is particularly useful for encoding a message in the unused squares of a puzzle (see below).